Pygmy falcon: Description

 Adult pygmy falcons are 20 cm in length and 54 to 76 g in weight.

-These birds are white-bellied, extending up to the face, with males having grey on their backsides, and females have a chestnut back.
+These birds are white-bellied, extending up to the face, with males having grey on their backsides, and females having a chestnut back.
 There are white "eye spots" on the nape.
 Juveniles have a brown back, duller than adult females, with a rufous wash on the breast.
 The flight feathers of the wings are spotted black and white (more black above, more white below); the tail is barred black and white.

 Their flight style is low and undulating.
 With regards to the pygmy falcon's similarly small size and similar feather colors, they superficially resemble some species of shrikes.

 The call is "a high-pitched kikiKIK, repeated" (Kenya) or "a 'chip-chip' and a 'kik-kik-kik-kik'" (southern Africa).

 Distribution and habitat

 The pygmy falcon inhabits dry bush.
 The subspecies P. s. castanonotus occurs from South Sudan to Somalia and south to Uganda and Tanzania; P. s. semitorquatus occurs from Angola to northern South Africa.
-This range is estimated to have an area of 2.7 million km^{2}, and the total pygmy falcon population is estimated to be, at its lowest, 100,000 birds, possibly numbering up to one million at its peak.
+This range is estimated to have an area of 7.86 E6km2, and the total pygmy falcon population is estimated to be, at its lowest, 100,000 birds, possibly numbering up to one million at its peak.

 Behaviour and ecology

-Pygmy falcons show physiological traits that have adaptive value in a region affected by environmental variability associated with the El Niño–Southern Oscillation cycle as well varying food source.
+Pygmy falcons show physiological traits that have adaptive value in a region affected by environmental variability associated with the El Niño–Southern Oscillation cycle, as well as varying food sources.
 They regulate their body temperature by thermal buffering provided by sociable weaver colonies and communal roosting by the falcons.
-This is important because this reduces the energy requirements for rest-phase thermoregulation by occupants.
+This is important because it reduces the energy requirements for rest-phase thermoregulation by occupants.

 Food and feeding

-Pygmy falcons prey on reptiles and insects, but will occasionally prey on small birds, as well as rodents and appropriately-sized, or juvenile, small mammals.
+Pygmy falcons prey on reptiles and insects, but will occasionally prey on small birds, as well as rodents and appropriately-sized or juvenile small mammals.
 They hunt from a high perch, swooping down and pouncing on their targeted prey.
 However, some potential prey animals attempt to outsmart the cunning falcons; Kalahari tree skinks have apparently been observed 'eavesdropping' on nearby sociable weaver birds, who will loudly warn of any approaching danger, enabling the skinks to run for cover.

 A pair at Serengeti National Park, Tanzania.
 Male on left and female (brown back) on the right.

 Pygmy falcon, female, at Buffalo Springs National Reserve, Kenya.